adolfojmnz/thinkpython3/README.md

 **Table of Contents**

 1. General Introduction
-emsp 1.1.
+&emsp;1.1.
 The Way of the Program
-1.2.
+&emsp;1.2.
 Algorithms
-1.3.
+&emsp;1.3.
 The Python Programming Language
-1.4.
+&emsp;1.4.
 Executing Python in this Book
-1.5.
+&emsp;1.5.
 More About Programs
-1.6.
+&emsp;1.6.
 What is Debugging?
-1.7.
+&emsp;1.7.
 Syntax errors
-1.8.
+&emsp;1.8.
 Runtime Errors
-1.9.
+&emsp;1.9.
 Semantic Errors
-1.10.
+&emsp;1.10.
 Experimental Debugging
-1.11.
+&emsp;1.11.
 Formal and Natural Languages
-1.12.
+&emsp;1.12.
 A Typical First Program
-1.13.
+&emsp;1.13.
 Comments
-1.14.
+&emsp;1.14.
 Glossary
-1.15.
+&emsp;1.15.
 Exercises
 2. Simple Python Data
-2.1.
-Variables, Expressions and Statements
+&emsp;2.1.
+Variables, Expressions and Statements &emsp;2.2.
-2.2.
 Values and Data Types
-2.3.
+&emsp;2.3.
 Type conversion functions
 2.4.
 Variables
 2.5.
 Variable Names and Keywords
 2.6.
 Statements and Expressions